The Asset Purchase Agreement Explained

 An asset purchase agreement (APA) is a legal document that contains the terms and conditions of a sale and purchase of assets between a buyer and a seller.
 This agreement is commonly used where a company is buying or selling a business, which may be its entire business, made up of its assets, liabilities and staff.

 If you are in need of legal advice for a asset purchase agreement book a free introductory call with a commercial solicitor from JPP Law.
+We can offer some initial advice and, if requested, follow up the call with a quote.

 If an asset purchase agreement relates to an entire business, it is sometimes called a business purchase agreement.
 The main point to understand is that an asset purchase agreement is not an agreement to buy a company by buying all the shares in that company from the shareholders, it is an agreement to buy a business from a company.
 The company is the seller, not the thing that is being bought and sold.